duckdb/duckdb-web/_posts/2021-10-05-windowing.md

 ### Extensions

-The architecture also means that any new aggregates we add can benefit from the existing windowing infrastructure.
+This architecture also means that any new aggregates we add can benefit from the existing windowing infrastructure.
 DuckDB is an open source project, and we welcome submissions of useful aggregate functions - or you can create your own domain-specific ones in your own fork.